dmitryb-dev/waiter/README.md

 See
 [examples/3_inject_options_list.rs](https://github.com/dmitryb-dev/waiter/blob/master/examples/3_inject_options_list.rs)
-for demo of all available injection options.
+for the demo of all available injection options.

 ## How to use